We hope this webinar will provide some much-needed perspective and background for journalists following developments.

 The US’ support of the waiver is a crucial step towards overcoming legal and other barriers to increasing sufficient, timely and more equitable access to lifesaving medical tools while COVID-19 ravages countries across the globe.

-Many of the low-income countries where MSF operates have only received 0.3 percent of the global COVID-19 vaccine supply.
+Many of the low-income countries where MSF operates have only received 0.3 percent of global COVID-19 vaccine supply.
 The longer it takes to vaccinate everyone in the world, the greater the risk to us all as new variants take hold.

 However, it is crucial that this waiver not just apply to preventative COVID-19 vaccines, but it should also cover other medical tools for COVID-19, including treatments and diagnostics, as originally proposed by India and South Africa at the WTO 8 months ago.